eric-waldman/oclare-static/documentation/computed-fields.md

 While you can use the R scripting language to compute fields, you don't need prior knowledge it to use them.
 You can apply basic arithmetic to any student input by using the ID you've assigned to the student input and any applicable mathematical or logical operators.

-### Mathmatical Operators
+### Mathematical Operators

 Computed fields support all the basic mathematical operators, addition, subtraction, division and multiplication, and in correct order of operations.
 You can also use exponents by using `**` to raise the left number to the power of the right.
 Additionally, computed fields support modulus, which calculates the remainder of a division.
 You can use modulus by using the `%` symbol.

-Note that student inputs should be number fields when you want to create computed fields from them , as string or text fields may cause unforeseen errors.
+Note that student inputs should be number fields when you want to create computed fields from them, as string or text fields may cause unforeseen errors.

 #### Available Mathematical Operators